SJTUJohnClass/Minivim/README.md

 MiniVim gives some options for auto-completion when user has entered the prefix.
 You may need an extra window to display the alternative words and let user select words.

 To complete the current word, the user should first press `Tab`.
-If there is more than one option, the user should then enter numbers (to choose the word), press $\leftarrow \rightarrow$ / $\uparrow \downarrow$ / $+ -$ (to switch between the pages, just like your `shu ru fa` I really do not know what it is in English TAT), or press `Esc` to quit.
+The user should then enter numbers (to choose the word), press $\leftarrow \rightarrow$ / $\uparrow \downarrow$ / $+ -$ (to switch between the pages, just like your Input Method Editor, aka. `shu ru fa`, or press `Esc` to quit.
 Otherwise, if there is only one option, your program should complete the words directly after 'Tab' is pressed.

 If the user wants to type `Tab`, they should press `Tab` twice if this extension is implemented.